dhis2/dhis2-docs/src/developer/web-api/overview.md

 ```
 d2pat_5xVA12xyUbWNedQxy4ohH77WlxRGVvZZ1151814092
 ```
-**Important**: This generated secret token key will only be shown once, so it is of importance that you copy the token key now and save it in a secure place for use later.
+**Important**: This generated secret token key will only be shown once, so it is important that you copy the token key now and save it in a secure place for use later.
 The secret token key will be securely hashed on the server, and only the hash of this secret token key will be saved to the database.
 This is done to minimize the security impact if someone gets